2019-10-22

 This is not the Raspberry Pi's IP address.

-The main setup screens vary by modem manufacturer.
-Several example routers are illustrated next:
+Once logged in, the main setup screens vary by modem manufacturer.

 • Usually under an Advanced Configuration menu